 - the liquidity coverage ratio, which provides (in essence) that banks must hold enough high-quality assets to meet their obligations over 90 days in a stress situation; and

 - the net stable funding ratio, which provides that banks should fund long-term loans (by which is meant a loan with a maturity in excess of one year) from equivalent long-term sources, making short-term corporate loans more attractive than longer-term loans into the transport sector.

 In December 2017, the Basel Committee on Banking Supervision published a paper – Basel III: Finalising Post-crisis Reforms – containing proposals that will significantly change the framework for calculating bank regulatory capital requirements in the asset finance sector.
-Legislation implementing this paper is anticipated to be imminent.
+Legislation implementing this paper has yet to be published.

 ii Supervisory regime